nicholashibberd/bouncing-vim/README.md

   `ALT+q`, or `<leader>+q`.

 * Close all buffers
-  - all the non-special ones with the sequence `bda`
+  - all the non-special ones with the sequence `bda` in normal mode
   - only the hidden ones with the sequence `bdh` in normal mode

 * Copy the path of the current buffer to the system clipboard